Anonymous-AI97/Anonymous-AI97.github.io/index.md

-- "The current speed is fine, but I feels like we are kinda camping out in the fast lane...!"
+- "The current speed is fine, but I feels like we are kinda camping out in the fast lane..."

 <table style="width:100%; border:none; margin:2em 0;">
   <tr>
     <td style="text-align:center; vertical-align:top; width:33.33%;">